The-DAMN-Plan/the-DAMN-Project/README.md

 - `public/` contains static assets for the client-side.
 - `build/` after you build the project, contains the transpiled code from `src/` and `public/` that will be viewed on the production site.
 - `server/` contains the Express App.
+- `app/` contains all the page Routes protected and unprotected

-This code is also heavily commented.
+This code is also commented.
 We recommend reading through the comments, getting a lay of the land, and becoming comfortable with how the code works before you start making too many changes.
 If you're wondering where to start, consider reading through component file comments in the following order:

 - src/components
   - App/App
-  - Footer/Footer
   - Nav/Nav
   - AboutPage/AboutPage
-  - InfoPage/InfoPage
-  - UserPage/UserPage
   - LoginPage/LoginPage
   - RegisterPage/RegisterPage
   - LogOutButton/LogOutButton
+  - UserPage/UserPage
+  - CreateBusiness/CreateBusiness
+  - The DAMN Plan Pages
+    - PersonalExpenses/PersonalExpenses
+    - BusinessIncome/BusinessIncome
+    - BusinessExpenses/BusinessExpenses
+  - InfoPage/InfoPage
+  - Footer/Footer
   - ProtectedRoute/ProtectedRoute

 ## Deployment

-1. Create a new Heroku project.
-1. Link the Heroku project to the project GitHub Repo.
-1. Create an Heroku Postgres database.
-1. Connect to the Heroku Postgres database from Postico.
-1. Create the necessary tables.
-1. Add an environment variable for `SERVER_SESSION_SECRET` with a nice random string for security.
-1. In the deploy section, select manual deploy.

-## Update Documentation

-Customize this ReadMe and the code comments in this project to read less like a starter repo and more like a project.
-Here is an example: https://gist.github.com/PurpleBooth/109311bb0361f32d87a2.
+- Using Fly.io to host app
+- Using Neon.tech for app's Database

+  - Reference fly-deploy-postgres.md
+    ()